fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 `sessionEnds` is incremented each time a `close` event occurs.
 All of the doing in our program is an attempt to confront time-varying value.
 And all of the timer's behavior flows from that variance.
-`sessionStarts` and `sessionEnds` should not be defined simply as "number" but as "number that varies over time".
+`sessionStarts` and `sessionEnds` should not be defined simply as "number".

-A value that varies over time should notify its consumers when it changes.
-Values that vary over time are tricky because Observables are not a representation of a time-varying value.
+They must be defined as "number that varies over time".

+We are going to use Observables as the single abstraction for all our time-based values.
+But in doing so, we depart from the original domain model of functional reactive programming.
+The first formulation of functional reactive programming presented two
+abstractions: a Behavior and an Event.

+A Behavior is a continuous time-varying value, meaning that the Behavior has a value for every moment in time.
+An Event represents discrete occurrences of value over time, meaning that the Event has no value for some moments in time.
+The classic example of this distinction is mouse position versus mouse clicks.
+There is always a current value of the mouse position but there is only a last occurrence of the mouse click.
+An Observable is a stream of discrete values, practically equivalent to an Event.

+The pausable timer problem presents examples of both Behaviors and Events.
+The `connection` and `close` events are both Events.
+The number of current websocket connections is a Behavior, not an Event.
+The former have last occurrences.
-Time-varying values are continuous, always having a current value.
+The latter has a current value.
-Observables are streams of values.
-Streams are discrete

-A value that varies over time should notify its consumers when it changes.
-This is what Observables do.
+Nonetheless, we can model everything as an Event (an Observable) and still manage to derive the desired behavior.
+With apologies to Elliot and Hudak, let's continue.

 Create a `connection` event stream.